TheGamingCat89/Kannadian-Engine/README.md

+# Kannadian Engine

+This is just a basic engine that I'm making, once I think it has enough features to be properly used, I will make a release

+Some features:

+- Options Menu
+- - DownScroll
+- - MiddleScroll
+- - Rating pop up
+- - Ghost Tapping
+- - Key Bindings (gameplay only)
+- - Reset button
+- - Song Position
+- - Simple accuracy
+- - Flashing lights (not done)
+- - Antialiasing
+- - Camera Zoom
+- Caching (needs to be better)
+- Some changed menus with small visual effects
+- Better input
+- Softcoded characters (menu is a wip)
+- Softcoded weeks (menu is a wip)
+- A basic error handler
+- Chart with your keybinds in charting menu (subject to change)

 # Friday Night Funkin

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".